Ja4e/configs/README.md

 Most of my configs pushes and draws the most potentials from your machines

+Under linux gnome seems not letting user directly to adjust the scroll speed Here you go: toolkit.scrollbox.verticalScrollDistance from 3 to 1  (Keyboard Arrow scroll) mousewheel.min_line_scroll_amount to 150 mousewheel.default.delta_multiplier
+          Where it shows x, y and z and change them to 25 definitely a life changing settings

 ## Choose between these two and rename your chosen tlp conf into `tlp.conf`

 - **um careful on this SATA_LINKPWR_ON_BAT="min_power" setting**